 Buffer means an area of land that surrounds and protects an environmentally sensitive area (ESA) from the adverse effects of activities on, or encroachment from, adjacent land.
-The buffer protects any ESA sites on a property within the DPA 2.
-The width of a buffer is determined by a Qualified Environmental Professional as part of the development approval information requirements.
+The buffer protects any ESA sites on the property within the ESDPA.

 Certified Arborist means a person certified under the International Society of Arboriculture (ISA) with specific training as a Certified Tree Risk Assessor and or a Wildlife / Danger Tree Assessor.